Agrippa Postumus: Exile

-The following year, in 7 AD, Augustus had the Senate make Postumus' banishment permanent and had him moved to Planasia (modern Pianosa, Italy), a small island between Italy and Corsica.
+The following year, in 7 AD, Augustus had the Senate make Postumus' banishment permanent and had him moved to Planasia (now Pianosa, Italy), a small island between Italy and Corsica.
 Augustus bolstered the natural inaccessibility of the rocky island by having an armed guard installed there.
-The Senate was ordered to never allow his release.
+The Senate was ordered never to allow his release.

 No consensus has emerged as to why Augustus banished Postumus.
-Tacitus suggests that Augustus' wife Livia had always disliked and shunned Postumus, as he stood in the way of her son Tiberius succeeding to power after Augustus, given that Postumus was a direct biological descendant of Augustus and Tiberius was not.
+Tacitus suggests that Augustus' wife, Livia, had always disliked and shunned Postumus, as he stood in the way of her son Tiberius succeeding to power after Augustus since Postumus was a direct biological descendant of Augustus, unlike Tiberius.
 Some modern historians theorise that Postumus may have become involved in a conspiracy against Augustus.
 Postumus was held under intense security.

-Postumus' sister Julia the Younger was banished around the same time (AD 8) and her husband Lucius Aemilius Paullus was executed for allegedly plotting a conspiracy against Augustus.
+Postumus' sister Julia was banished around the same time (AD 8), and her husband, Lucius Aemilius Paullus, was executed for allegedly plotting a conspiracy against Augustus.
 There was later a conspiracy to rescue Julia and Postumus by Lucius Audasius and Asinius Epicadus.
-Audasius was an accused forger of advanced age and Asinius was half-Illyrian.
+Audasius was an accused forger of advanced age, and Asinius was half-Illyrian.
 According to Suetonius, Audasius and Epicadus had planned to take Julia and Postumus by force to the armies.
-It is unclear what their exact plan was, or even which armies Suetonius was referring to, because the conspiracy was discovered early in its planning, possibly before they had even left Rome.
+It is unclear what their exact plan was or even to which armies Suetonius was referring because the conspiracy was discovered early in its planning, possibly before they had even left Rome.